 Step 1: Use Salicylic Acid Face Wash: Pore unclogging, excess oil removal, and future breakout reduction are all helped by salicylic acid.
 A Salicylic Acid face wash is a BHA that penetrates inside your pores and dissolves the sebum and dead cell buildup.
 All of these are actually responsible for causing breakouts.
 Use it as the first step of your AM and PM routine, massaging for 60 seconds before rinsing for best results.

 Step 2: Niacinamide Serum: The skin barrier is supported, irritation is lowered, and sebum production is regulated by niacinamide.
-Use encapsulating technology to enhance ingredient distribution and help minimize post-acne blemishes with Foxtale's 12% Niacinamide Clarifying Serum.
+Use encapsulating technology to enhance ingredient distribution and help minimize post-acne blemishes with Foxtale's 12% Niacinamide Serum.

 Step 3: Lightweight Moisturizer: Even with oily skin, hydration is key.
 Look for a moisturizer that isn't comedogenic.
 A Niacinamide Moisturizer seals in your serum and keeps your barrier supported through the day.
 To keep skin hydrated without blocking pores, use a lightweight, oil-free moisturizer.
 In the long run, your skin's texture may also benefit from products that have substances that help establish a protective barrier.